 - Do not stand, sit, or lie down where a climber could fall on you.

-- Do not stand on bolt hangers while climbing.
+- Do not grab or stand on wall hardware (quickdraws, carabiners, bolt hangers, etc.) while climbing.

-- Do not climb before removing all loose items from pockets.
+- Remove all loose items from pockets before climbing.

 - It is recommended that climbers remove all jewelry.
 Necklaces and dangling hoop-style earrings are not permitted.

 - Clean, appropriate footwear is required when climbing.
-Barefoot climbing is not allowed.
+Provided climbing shoes must be worn with socks.

-- No food or drink in the climbing area (rubber floor).
+- No food or drink in the climbing area.

 - No loose chalk.
 All chalk must be contained in a chalk ball that is kept in a chalk bag.